willpiam/elementary-cellular-automaton/ReadMe.md

 The program will either print "same" or "different" to the terminal.

+An example of how this program can be chained with Compare.py to rapidly test changes against another implementation:

+    python3 Compare.py ; bash compareResults.sh results/r30_g50_i1_c.pbm results/r30_g50_i1_cpp.pbm

 ## Other variations

     It might be fun to write another C++ version with a more functional style